 While his training methods are a bit unorthodox — pretty sure he didn’t do an ORM before firing live rounds at his Marines — it does appear to work.
 When the Marines land in Grenada, it’s not the first time they’ve taken fire.

 Capt.
 John Miller

 Tom Hanks’ character in “Saving Private Ryan” is a quiet, humble, and self-assured commander.
-Battle-tested, yet compassionate, he leads from the front, from the beaches of Normandy, to far behind enemy lines.
+Battle-tested, yet compassionate, from the beaches of Normandy to far behind enemy lines, he leads from the front.

 Miller wouldn’t ask his men to do anything he wouldn’t or hasn’t done himself.
 That’s a leader.

 There’s a staff noncommissioned officer like him in every unit and tons more in an infantry battalion.
 Tough, stern, smart, and sarcastic as hell, Jamie Foxx’s character from “Jarhead” can be both endearing and terrifying at the exact same time.
 When not playing fuck-fuck games, Sykes is training his Marines for combat, or leading them into it.